SAP-samples/ui5-typescript-helloworld/README.md

 Just like for the unit tests, [`webapp/test/integration/opaTests.qunit.html`](webapp/test/integration/opaTests.qunit.html) is the entry point for running the OPA tests, which loads the list of journeys configured in [`webapp/test/integration/opaTests.qunit.ts`](webapp/test/integration/opaTests.qunit.ts).

+#### The "App" page object

+The page objects are written as *classes* extending `Opa5`.
+Inside such classes the actions and assertions are defined as instance methods.
+Apart from these changes, the implementation of the actions and assertions is done just like in plain JavaScript.

 #### The "Hello" Journey

 The test journey [`webapp/test/integration/HelloJourney.ts`](webapp/test/integration/HelloJourney.ts) is actually pretty straightforward.

-The only thing specific to OPA with TypeScript is that the `Given`/`When`/`Then` types in the `opaTest(...)` callbacks need to be typed.
-All three are typed as `Opa5`, but in case of `When` and `Then` additionally enriched with the Actions/Assertions defined in the page defiitions (see below).

-#### The "App" page

-This is where bigger changes are done compared to non-TypeScript OPA tests:

-1. The actions and assertions are written as *classes* extending Opa5.
-2. These classes have a self-typed `and` property, which is needed for the call chaining.
-3. Each `waitFor(...)` result type is cast to `AppPageActions & jQuery.Promise` or `AppPageAssertions & jQuery.Promise`, respectively (otherwise `.and` does not exist on them).
-4. In the last line a custom version of `Opa5.createPageObjects()` is called:
-  \
-  `OPA_Extension.createPageObjects_NEW_OVERLOAD("onTheAppPage", AppPageActions, AppPageAssertions);`
-  \
-  The implementation of this method resides in [`webapp/test/integration/OPA_extension.ts`](webapp/test/integration/OPA_extension.ts) and is expected to move into the OPA framework in some way or another.
+The main differences are the following:

+* Page objects are imported and an instance is being created
+* `Given`/`When`/`Then` parameters in the `opaTest(...)` callbacks are omitted
-Apart from these changes, the implementation of the actions and assertions is done just like in plain JavaScript.
+* On the page object the actions and assertions are called

-#### Additional files `OPA_extension.ts` and `AllPages.ts`

-On top of the already mentioned [`webapp/test/integration/OPA_extension.ts`](webapp/test/integration/OPA_extension.ts) file, there is also [`webapp/test/integration/pages/AllPages.ts`](webapp/test/integration/pages/AllPages.ts), a file defining the `When`/`Then` types which hold actions/assertions from *all* pages and are hence separated out. `When` and `Then` are manually defined here in order to add the property `onTheAppPage` (as well as any further pages) along with the respective actions/assertions.

 ## Requirements